From concept to community

 Curved Lines

-Designs include curved stacked lines to represent the rainbow layers of the pride flag and the lines of a track.
+Stacked curved lines represent the layers of the pride flag and the lines of a track, they are used in the background of designs to add texture and structure.

 Real world elements and textures